Controlled fields, rough stochastic calculus, and It\^o-Wentzell-Alekseev-Gr\"obner identities: Comments and comparisons with existing literature

-As noted in \cite{DELMORAL2022197} this interpolation formula seen as extension of the Alekseev--Gr\"obner lemma \cite{alekseev_1961,grobner_1960}, as well as an extended version of classical variation-of-constants and related Gronwall type lemmas to to diffusion processes ( but differs from the stochastic Gronwall lemma presented in \cite{scheutzow_2013}).
+As noted in \cite{DELMORAL2022197}, this interpolation formula can be seen as an extension of the Alekseev–Gröbner lemma \cite{alekseev_1961,grobner_1960}, as well as a generalization of the classical variation-of-constants formula and related Gronwall-type lemmas to diffusion processes (but differs from the stochastic Gronwall lemma presented in \cite{scheutzow_2013}).
 It can also be seen as an extension of Theorem~6.1 in \cite{pardoux_protter_1987} on two-sided stochastic integrals to diffusion flows, and also interpreted as a backward version of the generalized It\^{o}--Wentzell formula presented in \cite{OconePardoux1989}~, also Theorem~3.2.11 in \cite{nualart_2006}.
 They also point to numerous origins in the literature, including Chapters 7-10 in \cite{DelMoral2004}, and references therein.
 Similar forward-backward interpolation formulas for stochastic matrix Riccati diffusion flows arising in data assimilation theory (cf., for example, \cite[Theorem~1.3]{bishop_2020}) were studied in a series of papers by Bishop et al.; cf.\ \cite{bishop_2019,bishop_2020} and references therein.

 The forward-backward perturbation methodology has also been used in \cite{Arnaudon03092019, Arnaudon_Moral_2020} in the context of nonlinear diffusions and their mean field type interacting particle interpretations, see for instance Section~2.3 in~\cite{Arnaudon_Moral_2020}.